SJP HISTORY

 Our Work (3).PNG

-Rooted in participatory ethics, Kate, Michelle, and Maria invited a strong, paid advisory group of women who have survived incarceration and are leading advocates to ground the framework, methods, analysis and the organizing that would evolve.
-A group of six women joined SJP-- Kathy Boudin, Judy Clark, Anisah Sabur-Mumin, Michelle Daniel Jones, Sharon White-Harrigan, and Cheryl Wilkins-- initially, and then two more joined once they were released from prison: Monica Szlekovics and Patrice Smith.
+Rooted in participatory ethics, Kate, Michelle, and Maria invited a strong, paid advisory group of women, leading advocates who have survived incarceration, to ground the framework, methods, analysis and the organizing that would evolve.

 “I am a woman who is actively trying to stop perpetuating the cycle of violence in her life.
 I am more than a number, the consequences of my disempowerment.
 I have a history, I have a voice and I am not unlike you.”